Head of Business Intelligence

 • Maintain and develop local and national relationships.

-• Deliver performance indicators through the Performance team and divisional reporting structure.
+• Working through the performance team and divisional reporting structure deliver performance indicators.

-• Support the provision of reports to the Trust Board, Quality Sub‑Committee and Senior Management Team on a routine and exceptional basis, continually refining and developing these reports and Key Performance Indicators (KPIs) to meet the developing needs of the Board and wider organisation.
+• Support the provision of reports to the Trust Board, Quality Sub‑Committee and Senior Management Team on a routine and an exceptional basis, continually refining and developing these reports and key performance indicators to meet the developing needs of the Board and wider organisation.

-• Support and manage formal reporting of performance to NHS Improvement, NHS England and other external bodies through nationally defined systems, ensuring all data is timely and appropriately quality‑assured.
+• Support and manage the formal reporting of performance to NHS Improvement, NHS England and other external bodies through nationally defined systems, ensuring all data is timely and appropriately quality assured.

-• Where necessary and appropriate, undertake all aspects of line management for the departments managed, including disciplinary, grievance, performance and absence management, including chairing panels for hearings and appeals.
+• Undertake all aspects of line management for the departments managed, including disciplinary, grievance, performance, and absence management, including chairing panels for hearings and appeals.

-• Be responsible for the budget for all service areas, including budget setting.
+• Responsible for the budget for all service areas, including budget setting.

 • Undertake audits and research to determine effectiveness, performance and improvements.